mihiragrawal1/fitPeoAutomation/README.md

 📞 Contact
 For any queries, reach out to:
-* Name: Your Name
+* Name: Mihir Agrawal
-* Email: your-mihiragrawal000@gmail.com
+* Email: mihiragrawal000@gmail.com